 Yunji Inc. is not an operating company in China but a Cayman Islands holding company with no equity ownership in the VIEs.
 We conduct our business in China through (i) our PRC subsidiaries and (ii) the VIEs with which we have maintained contractual arrangements.
 PRC laws and regulations restrict and impose conditions on foreign investment in value-added telecommunication services, audio and video services and certain other businesses.
-Accordingly, we operate these businesses in China through the VIEs, and rely on contractual arrangements among our PRC subsidiaries, the VIEs and their respective shareholders to control the business operations of the VIEs.
-Revenues contributed by the VIEs accounted for 17.5%, 24.4% and 23.8% of our total revenues for the years of 2019, 2020 and 2021, respectively.
+Accordingly, we operate these businesses in China through the VIEs, and rely on contractual arrangements among our PRC subsidiaries, the VIEs and their respective shareholders to direct the business operations of the VIEs.
+Revenues contributed by the VIEs accounted for 24.4%, 23.8% and 30.3% of our total revenues for the years of 2020, 2021 and 2022, respectively.
 As used in this annual report, "we," "us," "our company" and "our" refers to Yunji Inc., our Cayman Islands holding company and its subsidiaries, and, in the context of describing our operations and consolidated financial information, the VIEs and the subsidiaries of the VIEs.
 Holders of our ADSs hold equity interest in Yunji Inc., our Cayman Islands holding company, and do not have direct or indirect equity interest in the VIEs.

 A series of contractual agreements, including proxy agreement and powers of attorney, equity interest pledge agreement, exclusive service agreement, and exclusive option agreement, have been entered into by and among our wholly owned PRC subsidiary, Yunchuang Sharing, the VIEs and their respective shareholders.
 Terms contained in each set of contractual arrangements with the VIEs and their respective shareholders are substantially similar.
-As a result of the contractual arrangements, we have effective control over and are considered the primary beneficiary of the VIEs, and we have consolidated the financial results of the VIEs in our consolidated financial statements.
+As a result of the contractual arrangements, we are able to direct the activities of and derive economic benefits from the VIEs.
+We are considered the primary beneficiary of the VIEs for accounting purposes, and we have consolidated the financial results of the VIEs in our consolidated financial statements.
+Neither we nor our investors has an equity ownership in, direct foreign investment in, or control through such ownership or investment of, the variable interest entities, and the contractual arrangements are not equivalent to an equity ownership in the business of the variable interest entities.
 For more details of these contractual arrangements, see "Item 4.
 Information on the Company-C. Organizational Structure."